Code-Hauptwache/SWE-D_SoSe_25_Lokaiczyk/website-monitor/README.md

-# Website Monitor System
+# Website Monitor System - Observer Pattern Implementation

-A simple Java implementation of a website monitoring system that notifies users when websites are updated.
+A Java implementation of a website monitoring system using the Observer design pattern.

 ## Project Structure